Blog 5 Landlords 5 Finances 5 Ontario Rent Deposits: Know the Ontario Rental Deposit Laws

-For both renters and landlords in Toronto or other areas of Ontario, rent deposits are at best a tricky subject to navigate, and can often lead to confusion and even money being lost down the line.
+For both renters and landlords in Ontario, rent deposits are at best a tricky subject to navigate, and can often lead to confusion and even money being lost down the line.
 There’s a ton of dubious information out there surrounding the subject, and it’s important for both parties to be aware of their rights and responsibilities when it comes time to submit their deposit.
-In this post, we provide an FAQ surrounding rent deposits in Ontario to help our readers make sense of what’s required of them.
+In this post, we provide an the most common questions surrounding Ontario rent deposits to help our readers make sense of what’s required of them.

 Is collecting first and last month’s rent legal in Ontario?